Providing Holistic Health Care

 Clínica Apoyo Adds a Permanent Dental Clinic

 2016 began with the addition of a full blown dental clinic at Clínica Apoyo.
 Thanks to the help of Kim Wright an Oregon Dentist, we obtain all the dental equipment and tools necessary to do teeth cleanings, fill cavities, extract teeth and provide sealents and fluoride.
 In December of 2015, the equipment arrived with Kim who set it all up and held our first two-day dental clinic.
 Starting that February we hired Thelma, a just-graduated dentist who lives in the Comarcas.
 She practices twice a month and provides dental hygiene education to students and residents of the community.
 Over the past two years we have added additional dental clinics, where American dentists come down to practice a week or more, some times several times a year.
 These dentists keep us supplied with all the dental equipment and disposables we use.
 Children in our community rarely see a dentist, only showing up for emergencies, generally requiring extractions.
 In order to create more of a "dental culture" we have trained one of our health promoters to clean children's teeth and provide referrals to our dentists before situations become an emergency.
+Note: During the pandemic we have suspended all dental checkups for the safety of the staff.

 Health Education: Health education is key to the mission of Clínica Apoyo.
 Education will ultimately reduce the number of doctor visits and lead to more productive, happier and healthier lives for community residents.
 During the first year of operation the staff, health promoters and community members all received varying degrees of health education.
 Our Medicine Dispensers each took sixteen weeks of class every Sunday and became registered Pharmacy Technicians.